 - Check out the Career Fair Plus Career Fair Checklist.

 Prepare to Impress

-Do your research: Check the list of participants and identify organizations of interest to you.
-Research the websites of these employers.
-Be open to talking with a variety of employers if you think you might fit in their organization.
+- Do your research.
+Review the websites of employers of interest to you.
+Be open to talking with a variety of employers if you see a potential fit.

-Send a personalized thank-you note to each recruiter with whom you spoke.
-Try to include something specific you discussed during your conversation.
+- Send a personalized thank-you email to each recruiter with whom you spoke.
+Include something specific you discussed during your conversation.

 - Make sure your profile in Handshake is complete (with appropriate headshot).
 Do the same in LinkedIn if you have an account.